Skip to main content

 Community Rooms

-• Community Room reservations can be made online for meetings lasting up to 4 hours.
+5. Community Room reservations can be made online for meetings lasting up to 4 hours.
 If a group or entity needs more than 4 hours in the space, they must contact the library via phone at (319) 393-1414 for consideration.
-All reservations of community rooms for times exceeding 4 hours will be approved at the discretion of library staff.
+All reservations of Community Rooms for times exceeding 4 hours will be approved at the discretion of library staff.

 Study and Conference Rooms

-• Study and Conference room reservations for individuals or groups are limited to 1 reservation at a time for up to 4 hours.
-If there are no scheduling conflicts, staff may allow more than hours for a reservation.
+2. Study and Conference room reservations for individuals or groups are limited to 1 reservation at a time for up to 4 hours.
+If at the end of a 4 hour booking the room is not reserved by anyone else, staff may allow the user to stay in the room past 4 hours.

 Equipment